 Scott.
 He finished 12th at California, followed shortly by an eighth at Bristol.
 For the season he had eight finishes inside the Top 20.
 In 2016, Allgaier returned to the NASCAR Xfinity Series to drive the No. 7 Brandt sponsored Chevrolet for JR Motorsports.
 Allgaier started his season on a good note.
 While his teammate Chase Elliott won the season-opening PowerShares QQQ 300 at Daytona, Allgaier finished 12th.
 Allgaier picked up 2 top tens in the next 2 races at Atlanta and Las Vegas.
 Daytona was his worst finish through the first seven races as all the other had him finishing inside the Top 10.
 After a crash and 35th place finish at Richmond; Allgaier had six of the next seven races again in the Top 10.
 He finished second at Talladega, and again at Daytona in the summer.
 For the season he posted no wins; but had 13 Top 5's and 27 Top 10's in 33 starts.
 He finished third in the points.
 2017 saw more of the same as he stayed with JR Motorsports.
 He claimed two wins (Phoenix & Chicago).
 His

 wins qualified him for the Chase.
 Three of JR Motorsports four cars made the final event to race for the Championship.
 William Byron would claim the Championship; while Justin's other team mate Elliott Sadler would finish second in points; and Allgair would again be third.
-Byron will move up to the Cup Series in 2018 while Sadler and Allgaier will remain driving for JR Motorsports.
+Byron moved up to the Cup Series in 2018 while Sadler and Allgaier remain driving for JR Motorsports.
+JRM added Tyler Reddick to their stable when Byron moved up to Cup.
+Allgaier's 2018 would be a successful one.
+He posted five wins including two on road courses.
+He qualified for the Chase but was eliminated just before the final race; after a 24th place finish at Phoenix left him a few points short of advancing.
+He would end the season seventh in the points.
+He will remain with JRM for 2018.
 Some info from Wikipedia